suzan-jamesono6og/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 Always strive to write clean, readable code that can be easily understood and maintained by others.
 It's not just about writing code that works; it's about writing code that's resilient to change, scalable, and minimizes complexity.
 Remember, you're not just solving today's problem, but future-proofing your solution for tomorrow."

 In practice, this means choosing clear and concise variable names, breaking down complex functions into smaller, manageable ones, using appropriate design patterns, commenting your code effectively, and continuously refactoring to eliminate unnecessary complexity.
 The goal is to make your codebase a source of clarity, not confusion, for anyone who interacts with it.

+# 2024-02-28
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially obscure actual performance bottlenecks.
+It suggests that programmers should first focus on writing clear, correct, and maintainable code, and only optimize when profiling identifies specific areas that genuinely require improvement.
+This principle encourages a balanced approach to software engineering, where understanding the problem, designing for clarity, and adaptability are prioritized over speculative performance enhancements.